Condorr001/First_Assignment_RT1/README.md

 - A silver square at the center of the field, called the *arena*
 ### Generality

 This is the configuration provided for this assignment, but the code was made to be as general as possible.
 Therefore, the robot should be able to complete its task even with different configurations.
 In order to achieve that, at the start of the program, the robot makes an almost 360° turn on itself and all the tokens it detects are saved in a list.
+This is done with the `find_all_tokens()` function.
 Since the robot can see all the tokens in the field that are strictly in front of it, this procedure guarantees that all the tokens are seen.

 ## Constants
 The program is based on the following constants: